NethermindEth/docs/docs/get-started/running/consensus-clients.md

 ---
 title: Consensus clients
-sidebar_position: 3
+sidebar_position: 1
 ---

-Ethereum's long-awaited shift from proof-of-work (PoW) to proof-of-stake (PoS) known as The Merge happened on September 15, 2022, and came with fundamental changes to the network.
+Ethereum's long-awaited shift from proof-of-work (PoW) to proof-of-stake (PoS) known as [The Merge](https://ethereum.org/en/roadmap/merge/) happened on September 15, 2022, and came with fundamental changes to the network.
 The most notable change is the addition of the consensus layer (aka Beacon Chain) which replaced the PoW mining.
 It is coordinating and pseudorandomly selecting block producers from the pool of stakers/validators in a way that makes it extremely difficult for validators to coordinate attacks on the network.
 The Merge changed how operators run nodes on the Ethereum blockchain.
 A node now needs two clients that work together as a pair.
 In addition to the [execution client](https://ethereum.org/en/glossary/#execution-client) (e.g., Nethermind), you need a [consensus client](https://ethereum.org/en/glossary/#consensus-client) that connects to the consensus layer and runs the PoS algorithm.
 This guide shows how to run an Ethereum node with Nethermind and a consensus client of your choice.

 :::tip